plumvillage/newsletter/src/en/articles/sr-giac-nghiem--peace-and-happiness-walk-hand-in-hand.md

 One day during this first retreat, I did not participate in the walking meditation around Upper Hamlet.
 Instead, I sat under the linden tree to write.
 At the end of the walking meditation, Thay approached me gently and asked me in a friendly manner:

-> What are you doing, Sister Elisabeth?
+> What are you doing, Sister Elisabeth?”
 >
-> Dear Thay, since I met you, I have been applying your teachings in the hospital where I work with my patients.
+> “Dear Thay, since I met you, I have been applying your teachings in the hospital where I work with my patients.
 I have a very busy life and I don’t have time to write about these practices, so today I have chosen to take the time to write about them.
-Please forgive me.
+Please forgive me.”
 >
-> Carry on and offer me your work,” said our teacher.
+> “Carry on and offer me your work,” said our teacher.

 From then on, all the mindfulness practices I applied while working in the hospital were written down and offered to Thay as well as to the head of the department of the hospital where I was practising.
 Seeing the results with the patients, he generously gave me “carte blanche” to practise mindfulness!
 It was in 1985.
 Such happiness!

 ## Working in peace

 Every day we had some working meditation with the sangha.
 At that time, Thay printed his teachings and then placed the pages of the future book on a table.
-With mindfulness, we walked slowly around the table, collecting the sheets of paper one by one, following our breathing and our steps, before placing at the end of the table the reunited sheets awaiting to be turned into a book.
+With mindfulness, we walked slowly around the table, collecting the sheets of paper one by one, following our breathing and our steps, before placing at the end of the table the united sheets awaiting to be turned into a book.
 Then we started again, with smiling faces, to give birth to the next book.

 > With one step I breathe in, I take a sheet of paper,
 > With one step I breathe out, I smile.
 > With one step I breathe in, a book will be born,
 > With one step I breathe out, I smile.

 This is an amazing experience from my early practice.
 I really enjoyed working meditation with the community.
 Everyone participated, including Thay.
-One morning a young woman came up to me and asked me to cut some bread, “in mindfulness”, she added seriously.
-“I breathe in, here’s the bread, I breathe out (Heavens, how do you cut bread in mindfulness?), no breathe out…”
+One morning a young woman came up to me and asked me to cut some bread, “in mindfulness”, she added seriously. *I breathe in, here’s the bread, I breathe out (Heavens, how do you cut bread in mindfulness?), no breathe out…*

 Huge doubt arose in me… With this on-going question: *What does it mean to cut bread in mindfulness?* The lady came back a while later, nothing had happened… She kindly liberated me from my frozen state of mind.
 When the intellect dominates, doubt appears…